 Without medical intervention, up to 1 in 4 people living with chronic hepatitis B may develop liver damage and/or liver cancer.
 Additionally, 2 in 5 people are unaware they have chronic hepatitis B and may be asymptomatic.
 The South Sudanese community has been identified to have high prevalence of chronic hepatitis B.

-The hip hop project is a community led hepatitis and liver cancer awareness campaign which aimed to mobilise the South Sudanese community to respond to chronic hepatitis B. The call to action was community to talk to their GP about hepatitis B testing.
+The hip hop project is a community-led hepatitis and liver cancer awareness campaign which aimed to mobilise the South Sudanese community to respond to chronic hepatitis B. The call to action was for the community to talk to their GP about hepatitis B testing.
 Cancer Council Victoria partnered with the South Sudanese Australian Youth United (SSAYU) to produce a hip hop music video incorporating key hepatitis B messages.

 The aim of the project is to promote hepatitis B testing, vaccination, monitoring and treatment within the South Sudanese community by collaborating with South Sudanese youth to develop and produce a song and video with key hepatitis B messages.
 It is also an opportunity to create a positive dialogue about hepatitis B to reduce stigma and discrimination and to explore the community’s perceptions and experiences of hepatitis B.

 - Collaborate with the South Sudanese community to produce a hepatitis B song and video containing key health messages to explore community perceptions and raise awareness of the link between hepatitis B and liver cancer.

 - Promote testing, vaccination, monitoring and treatment through the social media campaign, community workshop and PR.